Restoring Greatness to Utah (2014)

 A visual anthology of 700+ depictions of Latter-day Saints, including historic anti-Mormon propaganda as well as more recent public relations images promulgated by the LDS Church.
-Other than headings and citations, this curated picture book (freely available in PDF format) contains practically no text.
+Other than headings and citations, this curated picture book contains practically no text.
 It was designed so that teachers can easily extract material for lectures and primary source assignments.

 My outline history of Mormonism from the “Restoration” by Joseph Smith to the “Mormon Moment” starring Mitt Romney, with special attention given to Utah Mormons in the U.S. public sphere.
 Written for a general audience, this e-book includes more than 500 illustrations.
-Available in PDF and iBooks formats.
 (To learn about the origin of this project, read this Q&A.)